darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 normalize channels
 : Select this checkbox to try to keep the overall brightness constant between the input and output images.

-# grey tab
+# gray tab

-Another very useful application of _color calibration_ is the ability to mix the channels together to produce a greyscale output -- a monochrome image.
-Select the _grey_ tab, and set the red, green and blue sliders to control how much each channel contributes to the brightness of the output.
+Another very useful application of _color calibration_ is the ability to mix the channels together to produce a grayscale output -- a monochrome image.
+Select the _gray_ tab, and set the red, green and blue sliders to control how much each channel contributes to the brightness of the output.
 This is equivalent to the following matrix multiplication:
 ```
 GRAY_out  =   [ r  g  b ]  X  ┌ R_in ┐
                               │ G_in │